-- Uses MTasker (homepage (http://ds9a.nl/mtasker)) - · Can handle thousands of concurrent questions - Code is written linearly, sequentially, which means that there are no problems with 'query restart' or anything. - Relies heavily on Standard C++ Library infrastructure, which makes for little code (406 core lines). - Is very verbose in showing how recursion actually works. - The algorithm is simple and quite nifty.
+- Uses MTasker (homepage (http://ds9a.nl/mtasker)) - · Can handle thousands of concurrent questions - Appears to be very fast, and contains innovative query-throttling code to save time talking to obsolete or broken nameservers. - Code is written linearly, sequentially, which means that there are no problems with 'query restart' or anything. - Relies heavily on Standard C++ Library infrastructure, which makes for little code (406 core lines). - Is very verbose in showing how recursion actually works. - The algorithm is simple and quite nifty.

-12.1. pdns\recursor settings
+12.1. pdns_recursor settings